hello-robot/stretch_ai/README.md

 [![Example of Stretch AI using Voice Control](https://img.youtube.com/vi/oO9qRkiuiAQ/0.jpg)](https://www.youtube.com/watch?v=oO9qRkiuiAQ)

-Now that you have the server running on Stretch and the client running on your GPU computer, we recommend you try a demonstration of language-directed pick and place.
+Now that you have the server running on Stretch, we recommend you try a demonstration of language-directed pick and place.

 For this application, Stretch will attempt to pick up an object from the floor and place it inside a nearby receptacle on the floor.
 You will use words to describe the object and the receptacle that you'd like Stretch to use.